Everything Acoustic

 Everything Acoustic is an EP released by Barenaked Ladies on September 30, 2003.
-It was recorded live in front of a small audience and contains acoustic versions of six tracks from Everything to Everyone, which was released the following month.
-The deluxe edition of Everything to Everyone contains a DVD of this performance, including most of the songs on the album.
+Released a month before Everything to Everyone, the EP contains live versions of six songs from that album.
+The tracks were recorded live in front of a small audience during the recording sessions for the album.
+Three of the songs from this EP were included as bonus tracks on the limited edition release of Everything to Everyone.
+The deluxe edition of the album includes a DVD with video and audio versions of 11 songs from the performance, including the songs on this EP.